Friday’s Transactions, Writethru | Federal News Network

 MIAMI MARLINS — Optioned RHP Robert Dugger to alternate training site.
 Activated RHP Ryne Stanek from the 10-day IL.

-MILWAUKEE BREWERS — Optioned RHP Justin Topa to alternate training site.
-Activated INF Jedd Gyorko from bereavement list.
-Optioned INF Gabe Holt, OF Carlos Rodriguez and RHP Bowden Francis to alternate training site.
+MILWAUKEE BREWERS — Activated 3B Jedd Gyorko from bereavement list.
+Optioned RHP Justin Topa, INF Gabe Holt, OF Carlos Rodriguez and RHPs Bowden Francis and Phil Bickford to alternate training site.
+Activated 1B Daniel Vogelbach.

 PITTSBURGH PIRATES — Recalled RHP Cody Ponce from alternate training site.